CIR array type

 >

-`cir.vector' represents fixed-size vector types.
-The parameters are the element type and the number of elements.
+type represents a fixed-size, one-dimensional vector.
+It takes two parameters: the element type and the number of elements.

 Parameter | C++ type | Description |